venkateswarluyendoti/Cloud-Native-Kubernetes-Security-and-Monitoring/Existing/kyverno-Implement-steps/README.markdown

 # 🧭 Enforce Kubernetes Security with Kyverno

----

 ## 📘 Overview

-As a **DevOps Engineer**, one of your key responsibilities is to **manage the Kubernetes cluster** according to your organization’s **compliance policies and rules**.
+- As a **DevOps Engineer**, one of your key responsibilities is to **manage the Kubernetes cluster** according to your organization’s **compliance policies and rules**.
-This process of ensuring that every deployed resource adheres to these standards is called **_governance_**.
+- This process of ensuring that every deployed resource adheres to these standards is called **"_governance_"**.

 ---

 ## 🔍 What is Governance?

-Every organization defines a set of **rules or compliance policies** that must be followed.
+- Every organization defines a set of **rules or compliance policies** that must be followed.

 **Example rule:**
 > Every Pod created inside the Kubernetes cluster should have proper resource requests and limits.

-This ensures resource optimization and prevents over-consumption or starvation.
+- This ensures resource optimization and prevents over-consumption or starvation.
-But how do you **define**, **enforce**, and **automate** such governance rules?
+- But how do you **define**, **enforce**, and **automate** such governance rules?
-👉 That’s where **Admission Controllers** and **Kyverno** come into play.
+- 👉 That’s where **Admission Controllers** and **Kyverno** come into play.

 ---

 ## ⚙️ Admission Controllers in Kubernetes

-When a user performs actions like creating a Pod, Deployment, or Service, the request first goes through the **Kubernetes API Server**.
+- When a user performs actions like creating a Pod, Deployment, or Service, the request first goes through the **Kubernetes API Server**.

-An **Admission Controller** is a built-in mechanism that intercepts such requests **before they are saved** in Kubernetes.
+- An **Admission Controller** is a built-in mechanism that intercepts such requests **before they are saved** in Kubernetes.
-It can:
+- It can:
 - ✅ Validate resources
 - 🧩 Mutate (modify) resources
 - 🚫 Reject invalid requests

 **Example:**
-When a Pod is created, the admission controller can check whether resource requests and limits are defined.
+- When a Pod is created, the admission controller can check whether resource requests and limits are defined.
 If not, it can reject the request.

-However, maintaining multiple custom controllers for governance across hundreds of clusters is difficult.
+- However, maintaining multiple custom controllers for governance across hundreds of clusters is difficult.
-To simplify this — we use **Kyverno**.
+- To simplify this,  we use **Kyverno**.

 ---

 # 🚀 What is Kyverno?

-**Kyverno** (Greek for “govern”) is a **cloud-native policy engine** built specifically for Kubernetes.
+- **Kyverno** (Greek for “govern”) is a **cloud-native policy engine** built specifically for Kubernetes.
 It allows platform and DevOps engineers to automate **security**, **compliance**, and **best-practice validation** seamlessly.

-Originally designed for Kubernetes, Kyverno can now also operate **outside Kubernetes** as a **unified policy language**.
+- Originally designed for Kubernetes, Kyverno can now also operate **outside Kubernetes** as a **unified policy language**.

 ---